johnnydecimal/ellane-terminal/content/about/index.md

 > - understand what commands DO, where things go
 > - know what Homebrew is, why people use it, what it does, and how it does it.

+Also she has a 'burning ambition to learn plain text accounting (hledger, specifically)'.
+So that's where we're headed.

 And so that's what we're going to do here.
 From zero to hero: I'm going to teach Ellane the command line.

 We'll do it all [live on Mastodon](https://hachyderm.io/@johnnydecimal/112522237603931013), with every post then mirrored here.
 This site has an RSS feed ([XML](https://commandline.johnnydecimal.com/feed/feed.xml), [JSON](https://commandline.johnnydecimal.com/feed/feed.json)) which your reader should detect.